Troubleshooting the App

 You may not have sufficient system resources to run the app, like too little free disk space.
 The installer may have had an error and quit without completing the installation.
 This will leave a half-installation in place, with corrupted files.
 See Finding the App's Files below on this page to find and delete the files of the half-installation.

-There are reports that sometimes the window opens behind all your other windows.
+I opened the DMG installer file on my Mac and it vanished.
+Where did it go?There are reports that sometimes the window opens behind all your other windows.
 There is a MacOS Finder bug where DMG windows sometimes open in the back.
 The easiest thing is to go find the window, using Mission Control, Spaces, or just minimizing windows.
 Restarting the Finder is the harder fix.

-Apple by default only allows apps from the Mac App Store.
-However, Running Reality is digitally signed by an Apple identified developer certificate and should be able to run.
+My Mac says it can't start apps downloaded from the Internet?Apple by default only allows apps from the Mac App Store.
+However, Running Reality is digitally signed and notarized by Apple with an identified developer certificate.

 This means that the installer, launcher, or uninstaller can not start.
 The top causes of this error are: